THE CALL FOR LOCATION FOR LIBREOFFICE CONFERENCE 2021 IS NOW OPEN

-To ease the organization, TDF Board of Directors has decided to open the call for location for 2020, to give the 2020 event organizers the opportunity of attending the conference in Almeria in September 2019.
+To ease the organization, TDF Board of Directors has decided to open the call for location for 2021 earlier this year, to give the 2021 event organizers the opportunity of attending the conference in Nurembers in October 2020.
 The LibreOffice Conference takes place between September and November, with a preference for September.

-After receiving the applications, we will evaluate if all pre-conditions have been respected and the overall quality of the proposal, and give all applicants a chance to answer questions and clarify details.
+After receiving the applications, we will evaluate if all pre-conditions have been met and the overall content of the proposal, and give all applicants a chance to answer questions and clarify details if needed.

 What applicants need to know

-Organizing the LibreOffice Conference is a time-consuming task, where several team members are needed.
-Getting closer to the event, it tends to become a time consuming job, and each member of the team should be able to devote as much time as necessary.
-Also, dealing with finances and sponsors is a specific responsibility of conference organizers, who must be able to manage the budget according to the amount of sponsorships, and commit expenses based on the resulting amount of money.
-TDF will provide a list of sponsors of previous events.
+Several team members are needed and getting closer to the event, it tends to become a time consuming job, and each member of the team should be able to devote as much time as necessary.
+Also, dealing with finances and sponsors is a specific responsibility of conference organizers.
+Although TDF will provide a list of sponsors and ease the process, the team must be able to manage the budget according to the amount of sponsorships, and commit expenses based on the resulting amount of money.

 In the past, we have received applications from several third parties, including casinos or professional event managers.
 Keep in mind that the LibreOffice Conference is a community event, by the community for the community.
 While we appreciate the interest of people with professional background, proposals not supported and driven by community members (not only TDF members) will not be considered as valid.